Symmetry Fractionalization, Defects, and Gauging of Topological Phases

 \subsubsection{Examples}

 After developing the general theory, summarized above, we study many concrete examples.
 We focus on examples that are physically relevant and/or which illustrate different technical aspects and subtleties of using the theory and methods developed in this paper to derive the various properties of $G$-crossed extensions and gauged theories.
-A particularly interesting example that we examine is the ``three-fermion theory,'' also known as $\textrm{SO}(8)_1$, with the non-Abelian symmetry group $G = S_3$ acting nontrivially.
+One large class of examples for which we have obtained all the basic data of $\ext{C}{G}$ by solving the consistency conditions is the case where $\mathcal{C}_{\bf 0}$ is a MTC and the symmetry action $[\rho]$ does not permute quasiparticle types.
+Another particularly interesting example that we examine is the ``three-fermion theory,'' also known as $\textrm{SO}(8)_1$, with the non-Abelian symmetry group $G = S_3$ acting nontrivially.
 Gauging the $S_3$-symmetry of the three-fermion theory results in a rank $12$ (weakly integral) UMTC that has not been previously described elsewhere.